 I found a big Toby Carvery open for all-you-can-eat breakfast and all the coffee you can drink.
 Brilliant.
 It was nearly 11am and I hadn’t eaten anything all morning, so I impressed myself.
 What a bargain.

 The route leaves the river Clyde for a short time, while crossing the M74 motorway.
-I do have to admit that I found the paths and bridges over these roads, well designed and quite interesting.
-It’s strange to be in all this noise and busyness after the quiet of the river walking.
+I do have to admit that I found the paths and bridges over these roads well designed and quite interesting.
+It’s strange to be in all this noise and bustle after the quiet of the river walking.

-The Clyde Walk path was really nice past the falls and visitors centre then wasn’t quite so good, passing through rough fields and tracks, but it got better and better the closer to Glasgow I got.
+The Clyde Walkway was really nice past the falls and visitors centre then wasn’t quite so good, passing through rough fields and tracks.
+However, it got better and better the closer I got to Glasgow.
 Eventually it became a surfaced path and cycle way, which was a great way to enter Glasgow.
-I was impressed with the city from the start, Glasgow would be a good place for a rest day or two, to allow time to explore the city.
+I was impressed with the city from the start.
+Glasgow would be a good place for a rest day or two, to allow time to explore the city.